Successful $\nu p$-process in neutrino-driven outflows in core-collapse supernovae: Outflow calculations

 The system is solved numerically following the procedure developed in~\cite{Friedland:2020ecy}.
 The boundary condition on the surrounding pressure is matched by ``shooting'' the initial velocity in the subsonic case and the position of the shock in the supersonic case.
 This procedure continuously covers the entire range of physical possibilities and self-consistently determines the nature of the outflow.

-The second segment of the trajectory must be modeled for several seconds, during which neutron production takes place.
+The second segment of the trajectory, governed by the front-shock expansion, must be modeled for several seconds, during which neutron production is still taking place.
 During this time, the distribution of the lighter $p$-elements evolves (the peaks and troughs are smoothed by neutron capture), as well as the synthesis of $^{92}$Nb takes place.
 The key physics observation is that the material behind the front shock is expanding approximately homologously, so that the velocities as a function of $r$ follow the Hubble law.
 This is so because the entire region is in causal contact and the effects of gravity for $r>10^3$ km on the density distribution are subdominant.
 The outflow material joins this expansion when the velocity computed in the first segment falls to the value predicted by the Hubble law.
 Typically, the transition happens at around $r\sim10^3$ km, where the velocity is a fraction of that of the front shock.
 For example, when the front shock is at $R_s\sim 10^4$ and has $v_s\sim10^4$ km/s, the transition velocity at $10^3$ km is $10^3$ km/s.
 The speed of the matter element remains a fixed fraction of the front shock speed, and its density is governed by Eq.~(\ref{eq:density_evol_postshock}).
-This physical model is in good agreement with the results in \cite{Fischer:2009}, as well as with the empirical parametrization of simulation results employed in \cite{Wanajo:2010mc}.
+This physical model is in good agreement with the results in \cite{Fischer:2009}, as well as with the empirical parametrization of simulation results employed in \cite{Wanajo:2010mc}. {Detailed calculations regarding the model and the formation of subsonic or supersonic outflows can be found in \cite{Mukhopadhyay:2022yrd, Friedland:2020ecy}.}